1 Introduction

 At the neighbourhood level, accessibility and amenities are critical determinants of house prices.
 Properties located near transportation hubs, schools, parks, and other amenities are generally more desirable and thus more expensive (Löchl and Axhausen 2010; Wu et al. 2018; Yao and Hu 2023).
 Environmental and social factors also influence housing demand and valuation (Jamil et al. 2025).
 Green spaces, neighbourhood safety, population density, and the reputation of an area can significantly impact property values (Can 1990; Li et al. 2021).

 Spatio-temporal analyses have become integral to understanding the complexities of housing markets, particularly in urbanised and rapidly developing regions.
-Spatial dynamics encompass the geographic distribution of house prices and the variation across different areas, often shaped by factors such as urbanization and infrastructure development.
+Spatial dynamics encompass the geographic distribution of house prices and the variation across different areas, often shaped by factors such as urbanisation and infrastructure development.
 For instance, a study in Ecuador demonstrated that spatial hedonic models are more effective than non-spatial counterparts in capturing housing market variations and submarket dynamics, emphasising the importance of accounting for spatial dependencies (Valdez Gómez de la Torre and Chen 2024).
 Temporal dynamics, on the other hand, capture how house prices evolve over time, reflecting economic cycles, policy changes, and urban development (Gelfand et al. 2004; Hyun 2017).
 Conventional hedonic regression models, while effective for estimating property values based on intrinsic and extrinsic factors, often fall short of capturing spatial and temporal dynamics.

 In regards to spatial dynamics of house prices, two components are essentially at play: spatial dependence and spatial heterogeneity (Anselin and Griffith 1988).
 The former refers to the phenomenon that the price of a house is influenced by the prices of nearby houses, while the latter means that factors influencing house prices can vary across different areas.
 Two spatial models stand out in the literature for modelling house prices: 1) The Spatial Autoregressive (SAR) Model (LeSage and Pace 2009); and 2) The Geographically Weighted Regression (GWR) Model (Brunsdon et al. 1998; Fotheringham et al. 2002).
 SAR models are thought to be good at captural spatial dependence, while GWR for spatial heterogeneity (Jahanshiri et al. 2011).